Lendermarket Review 2023: 16% Too Good To Be True?

 Creditstar Repayments

-Another argument for this would be the extremely high interest rates that Creditstar offers, especially for long-term loan terms.
+Another argument are the high interest rates that Creditstar offers, especially for long-term loans.
+In addition, there are permanent cashback campaigns of up to 5%, which should encourage investors to continue investing their money on Lendermarket.
 Investors should be aware of these risks and carefully consider their choice of lenders.

 Is Lendermarket a Safe Platform?